ayasrah/mahaam/mahaam-docs/docs/design/intro.md

-# Mahaam System Design
+# Microservices Design

 ### Overview

-This section discusses some of Mahaam system design aspects.
+This section discusses some of Mahaam microservices design aspects.

 ### Purpose